 - At-home tests that are dropped off at designated drop boxes

-- At-home tests collected and dropped off at partner pharmacies
+- At-home tests that are collected and dropped off at partner pharmacies

-- At-home tests delivered by courier and the courier waits and then delivers the completed test to wherever it needs to go
+- At-home tests that are delivered by courier, and the courier waits and then delivers the completed test to wherever it needs to go

 - In-person tests at partner pharmacies

-- In-person tests at travel clinics or testing centres
+- In-person tests at travel clinics or testing centers

-The price of a PCR test ranges from £60 (with airline discount) for an at-home test with next day results to £230 for an in-person test at a travel clinic with same-day results (this price is an outlier, however).
+The price of a PCR test ranges from £60 (with an airline discount) for an at-home test with next-day results to £230 for an in-person test at a travel clinic with same-day results (this price is an outlier, however).
 During my research, I found that test prices and options were changing on a weekly basis.

-This test, Test A, is the most important test, therefore, is not a test you should mess around with.
-If this test can be done by a professional at a travel clinic or partner pharmacy, I highly recommend choosing that route.
+Test A is the most important test; therefore, is not a test you should mess around with.
+If this test can be done by a travel clinic or partner pharmacy professional, I highly recommend choosing that route.
 Don’t put your vacation in the hands of Royal Mail and DHL and their delays with a mail-in test kit!